Meet Theresa, Grant Halliburton Foundation’s community support resources coordinator.

 9. Where’s your favorite travel destination and why?

-My favorite travel destination is Morrocco, Africa.
-I went in fall of 2022 and fell in love.
-The architecture is incredible, the people are extremely kind, and the scenery was the best I’d ever seen.
+My favorite travel destination is Morocco, Africa.
+I went in the fall of 2022 and fell in love.
+The architecture is incredible, the people are incredibly kind, and the scenery is the best I’ve ever seen.
 I was lucky enough to ride a camel and spend a night in the Sahara Desert.
-By far one of the coolest places, I’ve ever been.
+By far one of the most incredible places I’ve ever been.

 10. Why is Grant Halliburton Foundation’s mission important to you?

-I think it is so important to spread awareness and guide people to the help they need while breaking down stigma at the same time.
-I believe mental health education should be accessible to everyone of all ages, sharing information is an incredible thing.
-As a survivor of a near suicide attempt, I look back at what I went through and am driven to do everything I can to help people that are in the same place I was.
+I think it’s important to spread mental health awareness and guide people to the help they need while breaking down stigma at the same time.
+I believe mental health education should be accessible to everyone of all ages.
+Sharing information is an incredible thing.
+As a survivor of a near-suicide attempt, I look back at what I went through and am driven to do everything I can to help people who are in the same place I was.